-- High heels must be no more than 3 inches high from the heel of the visitor's foot to the ground. - Socks/stockings are not mandatory, but visitors will be asked to remove shoes to clear the electronic detector, and feet will meet the floor area where other visitors have been processed. - Leggings/jeggings may only be worn under outer garments that must be mid-thigh or longer, front, side, and back, when standing. - To ensure the safety of all individuals if an emergency arises, clothing that resembles state issued clothing (e.g., red shirts, khaki pants, gray sweatpants, and sweatshirts) is not allowed. - The following accessories are permitted: - No more than 2 rings a wedding set is considered one ring - o One necklace - o One bracelet - Religious and medically necessary head coverings are allowed but are subject to search.
+- Shoes, sandals, flip flops, and boots must be in good repair, free of rips or tears. - Fur on the outside of the boot/shoe or steel-toed footwear is not allowed.
+Boots with fleece or sheepskin lining (e.g., Uggs) are permitted. - High heels must be no more than 3 inches high from the heel of the visitor's foot to the ground. - Socks/stockings are not mandatory, but visitors will be asked to remove shoes to clear the electronic detector, and feet will meet the floor area where other visitors have been processed. - Leggings/jeggings may only be worn under outer garments that must be mid-thigh or longer, front, side, and back, when standing.

+- The following accessories are permitted: - No more than 2 rings a wedding set is considered one ring - One necklace - One bracelet - Religious and medically necessary head coverings are allowed but are subject to search.
 If worn, head coverings must remain in place for the duration of the visit regardless of the visitor's age. - Belts are allowed unless they are money belts, have compartments or removable parts.
-Buckles may not be larger than 2"x2". - Piercings - Cuffed earrings and spiked gauges are not permitted - The following accessories are not permitted: - o Jewelry that hides other items (e.g., broaches, lockets, pins, ear coverings) or jewelry that resembles a key - Neck ties - o Watches - o Survival/paracord bracelets and similar in nature - Metal jewelry or accessories will need to pass the electronic detector and/or be searchable by hand, which may increase processing time. - WSP staff may disallow other items when there is an identified safety or security concern. - Incarcerated individuals will wear state issued clothing, undergarments, and footwear into the visit area.
-Individuals will follow facility specific requirements for appropriate attire as follows: - The only jewelry permitted is: - a wedding ring, if married, and/or - approved religious medallion - o Shirts will always remain tucked in.
+Buckles may not be larger than 2"x2". - Piercings - Cuffed earrings and spiked gauges are not permitted - The following accessories are not permitted: - o Jewelry that hides other items (e.g., broaches, lockets, pins, ear coverings) or jewelry that resembles a key - Neck ties - o Watches - o Survival/paracord bracelets and similar in nature - Metal jewelry or accessories will need to pass the electronic detector and/or be searchable by hand, which may increase processing time. - The Washington State Penitentiary staff may disallow other items when there is an identified safety or security concern.